-I. Build and maintain a network of state, local, and federal emergency management agencies, as well as law enforcement agencies and volunteer organizations as conduits of information flow, providing situational awareness and coordinating with any clearinghouses in the event of an emergency or a violation of archaeological site protection laws.

-Proponents: DAHP, CLGs, EMD, Tribal

-governments, THPOs, WA
+Ι. Build and maintain a network of state, local, federal, emergency management agencies; law enforcement agencies; and volunteer organizations as conduits of information flow and providing situational awareness and coordinating with any clearinghouses in the event of an emergency or a violation of archaeological site protection laws.
+Proponents: Products: DAHP, CLGs, EMD, Tribal governments, THPOs, WA Tech Spreadsheet with contact information ΙΙ.
+Research other state and federal agency databases and assess the strategic value and technical feasibility of linking with WISAARD GIS data layers such as flood plains, fault lines, projected tsunami zones, etc. Explore data sharing and access protocols with EMD.
+Proponents: Product: EMD, DAHP, WA Tech, local, state, and federal agencies, THPOs WISAARD enhancements

-Tech

-Products: Spreadsheet with contact

-information

-II.
-Research other state and federal agency databases and assess the strategic value and technical feasibility of linking with WISAARD GIS data layers, such as floodplains, fault lines, projected tsunami zones, etc. Explore data sharing and access protocols with EMD.

-Proponents: EMD, DAHP, WA Tech, local,

-state, and federal agencies,

-THPOs

-Product: WISAARD enhancements